Updated: May 23, 2021

 There are days in life when you just have to stop and watch what the Lord is doing in the lives of the people around you.
 Yesterday was such a day.

 I stood, with camera in hand, taking in all the activity that was surrounding me.
 We were celebrating as a church the baptism of two individuals and the Lord’s work of salvation.
 How does one illustrate through photography the movement of the Lord in the lives of people?
 Ministering in an international context as we do, how does one intentionally grasp each moment to plant seeds for God’s Kingdom in an environment which is in a constant state of movement?

-There was a point yesterday as our church stood at the edge of the sea watching the baptism take place that I just needed to stop.
+There was a point during the time when our church members stood at the edge of the sea watching the baptism take place that I just needed to stop.
 This was a sacred moment.
 A moment amongst hundreds of thousands of moments where John and I have been seeking to serve here in Montpellier.